GideonLeGrange/mikrotik-java/README.md

   );
 ```

-This command will run and send results asynchrynously as they become available, until it is canceled.
+The above command will run and send results asynchrynously as they become available, until it is canceled.
 The command (returned in the Command
 object above) is cancelled like this:

 ```java